abdjiber/llm-water-tracker/privacy-policy.md

 - No data is stored on external servers
 - No personal information is transmitted to third parties

-### Third-Party Services
-- We use the following third-party services:
-  - ipapi.co: For IP-based geolocation (fallback only)
-  - BigDataCloud: For reverse geocoding of coordinates
-  - These services are used only when geolocation permission is denied

 ## Data Retention and User Control

 ### Retention